 If you need to get divorced with the help of a family attorney, it may add a significant chunk to your divorce budget.
 It can be difficult to say how much you will spend on your attorney.
 It depends on different factors.
 The living cost level in your city, the complexity of your case, the time you will spend with the attorney, additional services provided.

-A divorce lawyer can charge you between $200 and $2,000 per hour.
+Denver divorce attorneys at Ciancio Ciancio Brown, P.C. can charge you between $200 and $2,000 per hour.
 Or if calculated for the whole process, the easier case with an attorney may cost $2,500, while a more complicated case may reach $50,000 of attorney fees only.

 Divorce Platform Services